Olympic Curling is Like Shuffleboard on Ice

 Men's Championship Rink for 2013:

 Competing and winning in Fairbanks, Alaska

 - Dennis Mellerup

 - Bill Peskoff

-The Seattle event will see 10 men's teams and 10 women's teams compting in male and female divisions.
+The Seattle event included 10 men's teams and 10 women's teams competing in male and female divisions.

 Curling is a traditional sport much like shuffleboard played on ice, with specialized sliding shoes and game equipment.
 In community groups and church youth groups, the game is often played with brooms and a basketball and called “broomball” either on ice or a gymnasium floor.

 As official broomball with the original equipment, the game resembles hockey, especially in its origin nation of Canada, but has many variations around the USA.